 Good data management is fundamental to the research process.
 It is a dynamic process that must be carefully considered throughout the course of a research project, from the planning stage through to final publication of results.

-The Library's Open Access Team can provide support and guidance on:
+The Library's Open Research Team can provide support and guidance on:

 The University has a Research Data Management Policy (see below) which applies to all researchers, including postgraduate research students.
 Anyone undertaking or supporting research at Queen’s should ensure that they are familiar with the Policy and the supporting guidance.
 In summary, the Policy states that: